dmiller2000/strategic_clarity_platform/README.md

 ## Executive Summary

 This project develops an NLP classifier to identify workplace power dynamics patterns in employee narratives, democratizing access to institutional knowledge typically available only to organizations and their legal/HR departments.
-By applying Jessica Cervi's proven NLP framework to workplace clarity, we create a strategic navigation system that addresses fundamental power asymmetries affecting 70% of employee engagement variance (Gallup Research).
+By applying proven NLP framework to workplace clarity, we create a strategic navigation system that addresses fundamental power asymmetries affecting 70% of employee engagement variance (Gallup Research).

 ## Research Question

-**Can a fine-tuned NLP classifier accurately identify workplace power dynamics patterns from employee narratives and achieve >75% F1 score performance while providing explainable results using Jessica Cervi's text classification methodology?**
+**Can a fine-tuned NLP classifier accurately identify workplace power dynamics patterns from employee narratives and achieve >75% F1 score performance while providing explainable results using text classification methodology?**

 ## Rationale